 Graduate and undergraduate students alike have the opportunity to not only conduct research here at UWM, but to conduct research (and get paid to do so) as part of internship programs across the country!
 In 2021 alone, seven students are conducting research across four separate internship programs:

-- Two graduate students (Alex Moxon and Michelle Spencer) are conducting research as part of NOAA’s Dr. William M. Lapenta Internship Program.
+- Two graduate students (Alex Moxon and Michelle Spencer) conducted research as part of NOAA’s Dr. William M. Lapenta Internship Program.

-- Two graduate students (Kevin Prince and Andrew Westgate) and one recent undergraduate (Anna Kaminski) are conducting research as part of the Navel Research Enterprise Internship Program.
+- Two graduate students (Kevin Prince and Andrew Westgate) and one recent undergraduate (Anna Kaminski) conducted research as part of the Navel Research Enterprise Internship Program.

-- One undergraduate student (Megan Biesmann) is conducting research as part of the NSF-funded Northeast Partnership for Atmospheric and Related Sciences undergraduate research program.
+- One undergraduate student (Megan Biesmann) conducted research as part of the NSF-funded Northeast Partnership for Atmospheric and Related Sciences undergraduate research program.